colink96/ers-stackathon/README.md

 # About

 Rats! is a simple webapp that allows users to play the card game ERS (Egyptian Rat Screw) a.k.a.
 Egyptian War with realtime online multiplayer.
+All of the game logic was written from scratch in Node.js without the use of any outside libraries.

+# Stack
-It is built using the following technologies:
+Rats! is built using the following technologies:

 - Javascript
 - React